typesafedev/hello-immer/readme.md

 immer is a tiny package that allows you to easily work with immutable state using a tiny api.

 This assumes that immutability is a good thing because it is separates the effects of causality from mutation.
-In react, reconciliation can be done in log n time instead of the usual linear time - note linear time is already very good - react already only re-renders a child sub tree once it knows child node has changed.
+In react, reconciliation via immutability can be done in log n time instead of the usual linear time - note linear time is already very good, most devs are happy with linear time - react already only re-renders a child sub tree once it knows child node has changed.
 Therefore re-renders of the DOM is even more performant with immutable structures.

 ## Basics